GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 ## Sample app overview

+TONI: Add a screenshot of the main page here?
+Please see https://developer.genesys.cloud/blueprints/angular-app-with-genesys-cloud-sdk/ for an example of how to handle this and the subsequent sections in this blueprint.

 ### Genesys Cloud Utils

 The `src/utils/genesysCloudUtils.ts` file contains the intermediate functions that call Genesys Cloud SDK methods.
 These functions return promises that are handled upon resolution in the file and the invoking components themselves.

 ### Active conversation dashboard

+TONI: Rewrite from the user's perspective.
+"View the active conversations"

 This is the top level of the SPA (Single Page Application).
 The top-level consists of a tile, description, and a list of the queues in the logged-in user's organization.

 ### Queue listing

+TONI: Rewrite from the user's perspective.
+"View the list of queues"

 Each queue listing consists of an "accordion."
 Before the expansion, it displays the title and the number of active conversations in the queue.
 After the expansion, it displays the conversation listings for the queue.

+TONI: Rewrite.
+"To see details, expand the the section" ("Sccordian" isn't a user-friendly term)

 ### Conversation listing